Eleee28/Introduction-to-DevOps/labs/lab3/README.md

 - Add port forwarding to the Vagrantfile.
 The Flask server listens on port 5000 of the guest.
 This is done using the **config.vm.network** command in the Vagrantfile.
 - The provisioning process should run automatically next time you run **vagrant up**.

 When this works, you should be able to access the wep app on your host machine.
-Assuming you forwarded to port 5000, you coul run **http://localhost:5000** in your browser and see the message from the app.
+Assuming you forwarded to port 5000, you could run **http://localhost:5000** in your browser and see the message from the app.

 ## Modifying the app
 Make a change to the app so that it serves two pages: one for the / route and another for a new **/about** route.